 Andrew is an Instructional Coach at the Shanghai American School in China, coaching with an emphasis on Assessment, Project Based Learning and Teacher Leadership.
 He also serves on the National Faculty for the Buck Institute for Education and ASCD.
 He has worked with educators in the United States, Canada, Australia, Singapore, Indonesia, Vietnam, Thailand, the Philippines, Japan, China, India, Mexico, Kuwait, the United Arab Emirates, and the Dominican Republic.
 He has given presentations and workshops at many conferences and is an avid blogger and writer for a variety of organizations including ASCD and Edutopia.

-Paul R. Sanfrancesco is director of IT for the Garnet Valley School District in the suburbs of Philadelphia, PA.
+Paul Sanfrancesco is director of technology for the Owen J Roberts School District in the suburbs of Philadelphia, PA.
 He teaches as adjunct professor in the Graduate Education Department at Saint Joseph's University, Philadelphia, PA and Neumann University, Aston, PA.
-He was named as one of the "20 to Watch” Educators for 2008 by the National School Boards Association for his work in IT.
-Prior to his current position, he was Director of Technology for the 200+ schools of the Archdiocese of Philadelphia.
+He was named as one of the "20 to Watch" educators for 2008 by the National School Boards Association for his work in IT.
 He has served on Dell's K-12 Platinum Council for the past seven years.
-He is a speaker for the National Catholic Education Association (NCEA), the International Society for Technology Education (ISTE) and a technology consultant for William H. Sadlier, Inc., publishing company.
-Mr. Sanfrancesco has offered presentations to teachers, administrators, parents and students in the Archdioceses of Allentown, Atlanta, Monterey, Philadelphia, Raleigh, San Francisco, Savannah, Trenton and Wilmington.
+He is a speaker and a technology consultant for William H. Sadlier, Inc., publishing company.
+Mr. Sanfrancesco has offered presentations to teachers, administrators, parents and students across the country in topics that cover digital footprint to setting technology visions for districts.